Human-Centered Healthcare Movement — Privacy Policy

 When you submit a story, we may collect:

-Story Content: The text, images, or video you choose to share — to publish anonymously on our website and related advocacy channels.
+The text, images, or video you choose to share — to be reviewed and, with consent, published anonymously on our website and related advocacy channels.

-Optional Contact Information: An email address, if you wish to receive updates or be contacted regarding your submission.
+An email address, if you wish to be contacted regarding your submission or to receive occasional Movement updates.

-We collect only the minimum information needed for these specific purposes.
+We collect only the minimum information necessary to fulfill these specific purposes.

 3. Anonymity of Story Submissions

-We are committed to ensuring all stories are submitted and published anonymously.
+We are committed to ensuring that all stories are submitted and published anonymously.

 4. How We Use Your Information